tp02ga/attendee/docs/calendar_integration.md

 ## Add OAuth flow logic to your application

-You'll need to add code to your application to handle the OAuth flow used to let uses authorization your Calendar OAuth Applications.
-For both Google and Microsoft the flow is essentially the same.
+You'll need to add code to handle the OAuth flow for users to authorize your Calendar OAuth Applications.
+The flow is essentially the same for both Google and Microsoft.
+Follow these steps for each application:

 1. Add an `auth` endpoint that your application will use to redirect users to the OAuth flow.
 2. Add a `callback` endpoint that your application will use to handle the OAuth callback.